madushan1000/flrh/README.md

 ## Foreign Language Reading Helper
-FLRH(Foreign Language Reading Helper) is a web reader you can load via a bookmarklet to websites like forums/newspapers, in a language you want to learn.
+FLRH(Foreign Language Reading Helper) is an open source(under AGPL-3.0) web reader you can load via a bookmarklet to websites like forums/newspapers, in a language you want to learn.

 ## How to use?
 Drag and drop the link below to your bookmark toolbar, you can also just copy the link and create the bookmarklet manually.